Hurricane Milton: Aftermath

 As happened following Hurricane Helene, misinformation and conspiracy theories regarding Milton and the post-storm government response began spreading over social media.

 Florida Highway Patrol (FHP) rescued an abandoned Bull Terrier restrained to a post in belly-deep water on Interstate 75 near Bruce B. Downs Boulevard in Tampa, hours before Milton made landfall.
 In response, Florida Governor Ron DeSantis signed Trooper's Law, named after the dog, in May 2025, making the act a third-degree felony punishable with five years in prison and a $10,000 fine.

+FEMA came under criticism in early November, when a whistleblower's report revealed that FEMA supervisor Marn'i Washington instructed team members that it was "best practice" to skip Trump-supporting homes as they canvassed Florida neighborhoods, determining who needed assistance following the hurricane.
+FEMA workers skipped at least 20 homes in Lake Placid with Trump signs or flags.
+FEMA responded by stating it was "deeply disturbed by this employee's actions" and claimed that the agency works to "help all survivors regardless of their political preference or affiliation."
+Washington was fired for her actions.
+Following a state investigation of the matter, Florida Attorney General Ashley Moody filed a discrimination lawsuit on November 14 against FEMA for conspiring to violate the civil rights of Florida residents in the response to Hurricanes Helene and Milton.

 Subsequently, between November 2024 and March 2025, the United States Congress held four separate televised investigative hearings on the federal government's response to, overall recovery efforts from, and criminal events by FEMA employees following Helene and Milton a few weeks later.

+After Hurricanes Helene and Milton impacted Florida, there was an increase in depression and anxiety symptoms along with cigarette usage among adults with chronic diseases.

 Retirement

 Owing to the widespread destruction it caused in Florida, the name Milton was retired by the World Meteorological Organization during the 47th Session of the RA IV Hurricane Committee on April 2, 2025, and will never be used again for an Atlantic hurricane.
 It was replaced by Miguel in the list, which is scheduled to be used during the 2030 season.